-triggers that cause emotional or physical responses.
+Recognizing the triggers that cause emotional or physical responses is the first step in learning to manage them.
 If a situation prompts an uncomfortable or negative feeling, ask yourself if it is related to a past experience in your life.
 Then try to identify the emotion or feelings that you are experiencing as a result of the trigger.
-Do you get angry, anxious, put yourself down, dwell on past mistakes, or feel a sense of grief for something you have lost?
+Naming the emotion honors your feelings and helps you to avoid being a victim of the triggers that are rooted in your past.

-Once you learn to recognize your triggers, make a plan for what you will do if you encounter that trigger again.
+Empower yourself to work through your feelings.
+Don't use triggers as an excuse for giving up.
+Once you learn to recognize your triggers, you can start to make a plan for what you will do if you encounter that trigger again.
 Your plan might include:

 If you know that a situation is going to cause you to feel or react negatively, then avoid it or walk away if possible.
 Don't continue to set yourself up for negative outcomes un-necessarily.
 Remember that you are in charge of your reactions; the triggers do not have to control you.
 Through trial and error, you can find ways to push past the effects of negative triggers on your life.